7 Tips For a Fabulous Flower Garden When Transitioning to Fall

 7. Continue Garden Maintenance Through the Autumn Months

-Maintaining your fall garden not only helps to keep everything neat and tidy and looking beautiful but preparing your garden for the winter season is crucial.
+Maintaining your fall garden not only helps to keep everything neat and looking beautiful but preparing your garden for the winter season is crucial.
 Check out my Fall Task List.

 Until next time,